-A chalazion, also known as a meibomian cyst, is a common condition affecting the eyelid.
-The fluid-filled swelling (cyst) is usually felt as a small lump.
-Occasionally, it can become infected.
-It is caused by blockage of a gland in the eyelid.
-If it is causing problems and does not settle on its own, it can be removed with a small operation.
+A chalazion is a common condition affecting the eyelid and is caused by a blockage of a gland in the eyelid.
+The swelling (cyst) is usually felt as a small lump.
+Rarely, it can become infected.
+If it is causing problems and does not settle on its own, it can be treated with an injection or removed with a small operation.

 What is a chalazion?

 A chalazion is a small (2-8 mm) fluid-filled swelling (cyst) in the eyelid.
 It is common and sometimes called a meibomian cyst or tarsal cyst.
-A chalazion is more common on the upper eyelid and can affect both eyes.
+A chalazion is more common on the upper eyelid.
+It is possible to have several at once, in more than one eyelid.
 It is not the same as a stye.

 What causes a chalazion?

-There are tiny glands just under the inner surface of the eyelid.
-These make an oily fluid to help lubricate the eye.
-If the gland gets blocked then the fluid cannot escape and it may expand into a fluid-filled swelling (cyst).
-A chalazion is not normally infected.
-Over time, inflammation causes a nodule (or granuloma) to form.
-This is a firm, more solid lump that remains for a long time (is chronic).
+There are tiny glands just under the inner surface of the eyelid, called meibomian glands.
+These make an oily fluid called meibum to help lubricate the eye.
+If the gland becomes blocked then the meibum cannot escape into the tears.
+It may expand into a swelling (cyst) and leak into the eyelid tissue.
+This becomes inflamed.
+Over time, inflammation causes a lump (or granuloma) to form in the eyelid.
+This is a firm, solid lump that remains for a long time.
 This lump is the chalazion.

-A chalazion can occur following an internal stye (hordeolum).
-They are also more common in people who have the eye condition blepharitis, or skin conditions such as eczema.
-(See separate leaflets called Stye and Blepharitis for more information).
+Chalazion is more common in people who have the eye condition blepharitis, or skin conditions such as eczema, because in these conditions the meibum tends to be thicker so the gland is more easily blocked.
+See separate leaflets called Stye and Blepharitis for more details.

 What are the symptoms of a chalazion?

 - The usual symptom is a small lump which develops on an eyelid.